muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 conceivably be derived by normalizing and summing the list members, but we are recording the parts instead for better accuracy or some other reason.

-One common example is temporal instants, which may be expressed in days plus hours plus minutes.
+One common example is temporal durations, which may be expressed in days plus hours plus minutes.
 Or another is liquid measures which may be expressed in cups plus teaspoons.
 Or another is a geospatial dimension which might be in degrees plus minutes plus seconds.